Detailed structural surveys for Leeds' back-to-backs, Yorkshire stone terraces, and converted wool mills

 Prices based on average 3-bed property.
 Leeds prices reflect Yorkshire market rates.

-Our Leeds surveyors have inspected hundreds of Yorkshire stone properties, back-to-back terraces, and mill conversions across West Yorkshire.
+Our Leeds building surveyors have inspected hundreds of Yorkshire stone properties, back-to-back terraces, and mill conversions across West Yorkshire.
 They know which areas carry residual flood risk from the Aire, can spot the signs of poor-quality HMO conversions in Hyde Park and Headingley, and understand how sandstone weathers differently from brick in ways that directly affect how a survey is conducted.
 Based locally across West Yorkshire, our surveyors can typically inspect your property within days of booking.

 Fill in the property details - address, type, approximate age, and number of bedrooms.
 You'll get a price immediately.
 If the property suits a Level 3 survey, you can book and pay online.
 We'll contact the seller or their agent within 24 hours to arrange access.

-Your local RICS surveyor inspects the property.
+Your local RICS building surveyor inspects the property.
 For a typical Leeds stone-built terrace, the on-site visit takes 3-5 hours.
 Larger or more complex properties - such as converted mills, period semis in Roundhay, or homes with cellars and extensions - may take up to 7 hours.
 Your surveyor will examine the stonework, roof structure, damp levels, and any alterations.

 Your written report arrives within 2-6 working days.
 It covers structural condition, defects found, repair cost guidance, and recommendations for your solicitor.
 Our bookings team can walk you through anything in the report and help arrange follow-up specialist inspections if needed.